ConnorBoulais/Smake/README.md

 # SMAKE Overview

-Smake is a C program that implements a simplified version of the popular building utility "make".
+Smake (Simple-Make) is a C program that implements a lightweight version of the popular building utility "make".
 Smake reads from a simple file composed only of rules, and therefore no variables.
 It will build a program files specified by the rules, only building those that are out of date.